 To receive VA disability benefits for degenerative disc disease, you must be able to prove that it is a service-connected condition or one that was aggravated by your time in the military.
 Degenerative disc disease may also qualify as a secondary service-connected disability or one that developed as a result of a service-connected injury.
 The VA rates a secondary condition separately.

-The general ratings formula for spine conditions is primarily based on range of motion.
+The general ratings formula for spine conditions is primarily based on a range of motion.
 A physician must test your ability to move using a goniometer.

-The rating criteria also evaluates whether the cervical (neck) or thoracolumbar (lower back) regions are frozen in a favorable or unfavorable position.
+The rating criteria also evaluate whether the cervical (neck) or thoracolumbar (lower back) regions are frozen in a favorable or unfavorable position.
 A favorable position means that the spine is frozen in flexion or extension at 0 degrees.
 Any other position is considered unfavorable.

 Get Help from Our Degenerative Disc Disease VA Benefits Attorneys